artem-zinnatullin/qualitymatters/README.md

 ---
 >Made with ❤️ by Artem Zinnatullin [https://twitter.com/artem_zin](https://twitter.com/artem_zin).

-To build the project run `sh ci.sh` (yep, that easy, because it should be easy).
+To build the project run `bash build.sh` (yep, that easy, because it should be easy).

 Screenshots: